jeajeaC/eurosport/README.md

 # Eurosport test

-Project using Vite React TS
+Project using Vite React and Typescript

-- Preprocessor css : sass
+- Preprocessor css : postCSS
 - Queries and state management is handled with RTK query and Codegen (types and hooks are auto generated)
+- Tested with React-Testin-Library Cypress and MSW
+- The Project has a light and a dark mode

 ## To run this project

 run
-`yarn` `yarn codegen` and `yarn dev`
+`yarn` and `yarn dev`

 you can run the unit tests with `yarn test:unit` you can run the integration tests with `yarn test:integration` or both with `yarn test`

-this project also uses screenshot testing: if you push a branch with vidual modifications, a validation will be asked to the reviewer